intan005/Data-Science/README.md

 Note: It will be easier if you rerun my notebook in Google Colaboratory.

-The folder "Raw Data" contains some of the original data used in the notebooks.
+The folder "Raw Data" contains some of the original data used in the notebook.